TAFARCS75U Compulsory course: Religion, Culture and Society in Africa

-Kwasi Konadu, Our Own Way in This Part of the World: Biography of in African Community, Culture, and Nation, Duke University Press, 2019.
+Kwasi Konadu, Our Own Way in This Part of the World: Biography of an African Community, Culture, and Nation, Duke University Press, 2019.

-Devaka Premawadhana, Faith in Flux: Pentecostalism and mobility in rural Mozambique, University of Pennsylvania Press, 2018.
+Devaka Premawardhana, Faith in Flux: Pentecostalism and mobility in rural Mozambique, University of Pennsylvania Press, 2018.

 Adriaan van Klinken, Kenyan, Christian, Queer: Religion, LGBT Activism and Arts of Resistance in Africa, The Pennsylvania State University Press, 2019.